timfingerhut/migration/README.md

 What you can and cannot find here:

-1) **Data**: Contractual obligations with the German Institute for Economic Research (DIW) stipulate that it is not allowed to share the data from the IAB-BAMF-SOEP Survey of Refugees in Germany.
+1) **Data**: Due to contractual obligations with the German Institute for Economic Research (DIW), I am not allowed to share the data from the IAB-BAMF-SOEP Survey of Refugees in Germany.
 If you want to work with the same dataset, you can apply for access through the [DIW/SOEP website](https://www.diw.de/en/diw_01.c.357906.en/soep_order_form_mod.html).

-2) **Figures**: This path contains all figures that are part of the thesis in high resolution.
+2) **Figures**: This path contains all figures in high resolution.

 3) **DeepSurv**: You can find the Python notebook used for the DeepSurv application on this path.
 I also uploaded the PDF output for convenience.